3 Nights stay at Arabian Courtyard or Similar 4 star hotel in Dubai on a bed & breakfast basis.

 The East Coast of the United Arab Emirates is a small section lying in between two regions of Oman, the Musandam Peninsula and the region surrounding Muscat.
 Fujairah is the only one which is not surrounded by deserts but by mountains making it a green village with a lot of farming opportunities.

 Facts about Fujairah – the population currently stands at 180,000.
-Coastline extends 90 km along the gulf of Oman.
-It has an area of approximately 1165 square kilometers, and is the fifth largest emirate.
-Only emirate situated on the Indian ocean and the only emirates that is almost totally mountainous.
+The coastline extends 90 km along the Gulf of Oman.
+It has an area of approximately 1165 square kilometers and is the fifth largest emirate.
+Only emirate situated on the Indian ocean and the only emirates that are almost totally mountainous.
 It has the highest amount of annual rainfall in the UAE.
-Al Bidyah mosque, the UAE’s oldest mosque is located in Fujairah.
+Al Bidyah Mosque, the UAE’s oldest mosque is located in Fujairah.
 Diving in Fujairah is considered to be of the best sports and is host to diverse coral reefs those sports lovers.

 Post Dubai Tour, drive towards Al Ain, the Garden City of UAE.

 Al Ain was once a vital oasis on the caravan route from the UAE to Oman.
 The history of the 'Oasis City,' the emirate's heritage heartland and one of the world's oldest permanently inhabited settlements, can be explored through visits to the Al Ain forts (one of which has now been transformed into an arts centre), the Al Ain National Museum and a trip to the prehistoric tombs at Hili Fort -known to be over 4,000 years old.